The Solent Forum

 Marine Licences and Marine Plans

-The MMO considers proposed works against the relevant Marine Plan policies through a marine plan assessment, to see if the proposal is compliant with the relevant policies in the area.
+The MMO considers proposed works against the relevant Marine Plan policies through a marine plan policy assessment, to see if the proposal is compliant with the relevant policies in the area.
 This could include assessments against policies focussing on water quality, enhancing coastal habitats, and minimising waste from dredging activities.

 Marine Licenses and Maintenance Dredging